pingcap/docs/reference/performance/execution-plan-bind.md

 ### Automatically evolve binding

-As the data updates, the previously bound execution plan may no longer be optimal.
-The automatic binding evolution function can optimize the bound execution plan.
+As data updates, the previously bound execution plan might no longer be optimal.
+The automatic binding evolution feature can optimize the bound execution plan.

 {{< copyable "sql" >}}